Man rams ex-girlfriend’s car, kills her and then himself

 DAVIDSVILLE, Pa.
-(AP) - Authorities say a western Pennsylvania man rammed his ex-girlfriend’s car and then shot and killed her in front of her 11-year-old son before taking his own life.
+(AP) - A western Pennsylvania man rammed his ex-girlfriend’s car and then shot and killed her in front of her 11-year-old son before taking his own life, authorities said.

 The Cambria County coroner’s office said 37-year-old Amanda Boring of Johnstown was driving in Conemaugh Township after 10 p.m.
 Friday when her car was rear-ended by a vehicle driven by 38-year-old William Yarina of Franklin Boorough.